wizact/tmj-cli/README.md

 ## Usage

-### TypeScript
+### Setup
-* Create a tmj-cli.json file.
+* The configuration file is a `json` file supporting two envrionemts The configuration file name should be `tmj-cli.json`.
 We check up to five parent directory relative to `process.argv` to find it.
 ```javascript
 {
     "sandbox": {